 This standard applies if an entity is required or elects to publish an interim financial report.
 The prime objective of this standard is to prescribe the minimum content of an interim financial report.
-This standard also prescribes the principles for recognition and measurement of financial statements for an interim period.
+This standard also prescribes the principles for the recognition and measurement of financial statements for an interim period.

 AS 26 prescribes the accounting treatment for intangible assets.
-Intangible assets refer to non-monetary assets which are identifiable, without physical substance, held for use in the production or supply of goods, services, administrative purpose and so on.
+Intangible assets refer to non-monetary assets which are identifiable, without physical substance, held for use in the production or supply of goods, services, administrative purposes, and so on.

-The objective of AS 27 is to set out the principles and procedures for accounting for interests in joint ventures and reporting of venture assets, liabilities, income and expenses in the financial statements of ventures and investors.
+The objective of AS 27 is to set out the principles and procedures for accounting for interests in joint ventures and reporting venture assets, liabilities, income and expenses in the financial statements of ventures and investors.

 The objective of AS 28 is to prescribe the procedures that an enterprise applies to ensure that its assets are carried at no more than their recoverable amount.
-The asset can be reported as impaired if its carrying amount exceeds the amount to be recovered through use or sale of the asset and it requires the business entities to recognise an impairment loss in such cases.
+The asset can be reported as impaired if its carrying amount exceeds the amount to be recovered through the use or sale of the asset and it requires the business entities to recognize an impairment loss in such cases.

 The objective of AS 29 is to ensure that appropriate recognition criteria and measurement bases are applied to provisions and contingent liabilities.
-This ensures that sufficient information is disclosed in the notes to the financial statements which enable users to understand their nature, timing and amount.
+This ensures that sufficient information is disclosed in the notes to the financial statements which enable users to understand their nature, timing, and amount.
 The objective here is also to lay down appropriate accounting for contingent assets.

-ICAI announced withdrawn the following accounting standards:
+ICAI announced withdrawing the following accounting standards: